mdreece/Quick-HDRI-Controls/README.md

  - Set you current shortcut combination
  - Consists of Ctrl, Commnad, Alt, Del
  - A-Z key options
+ - Confirm with OS or blender shortcuts to ensure no issues

-BE SURE TO APPLY CHANGES IN PREFERENCES UI
+#BE SURE TO APPLY CHANGES IN PREFERENCES UI
 When the key combination is pressed, the HDRI panel will appear where the cursor is

 ![QHDRI_SC_viewport](https://github.com/user-attachments/assets/f85ce798-47bc-4f36-a854-c3490ea432fb)